jed/esbuild-plugin-deno-http/README.md

 # esbuild-plugin-deno-http

-An esbuild plugin that uses Deno to resolve and cache HTTP modules
+An esbuild plugin that uses Deno to resolve and cache HTTP modules.
+See `test.js` for usage.